DinaGala/computor-v2/USAGE.md

 - `vars` - List all defined variables
 - `exit` or `quit` - Exit the interpreter (interactive mode only)

+- `display` / `show` - Aliases for `vars` to list defined variables and their values

+- `history` - Show a numbered list of recently executed commands
+- `history results` - Show commands together with execution result and timestamp
+- `history clear` - Clear the saved command-result history

 ## Operations Supported

 ### Arithmetic Operations